 Allagash Wilderness Waterway (Maine)

-As an organization that has recently sunk its roots into Maine, it’s time for us to scout out a portion of one of the true gems of wilderness renewal in the state: The Allagash Wilderness Waterway.
+As an organization that has recently sunk its roots into Maine, we've scouted out a portion of one of the true gems of wilderness renewal in the state: The Allagash Wilderness Waterway.
 “The State of Maine… seeks to ensure that this area will be maintained forever as a place of solace and refuge from the pressures of society.”
 Thanks Maine!
-As an organizational scouting trip, on this encounter we require that interested participants have some paddling and backcountry experience.
-We are seeking brave souls who want to help set the foundation for what is sure to become a staple among the immersive experiences of Renewal in the Wilderness in the years ahead.

 Third Machias Lake (Maine)